oak-security/cosmwasm-ctf/README.md

 Follow us on Twitter at [@SecurityOak](https://twitter.com/SecurityOak) to receive the latest information on the event.
 All the details will be first published there and then compiled in this `README`.

+The CTF ended on July 17th.
+Thanks to everyone for participating in it!

 ## Key information

 Our Capture The Flag event will be exclusively centered around CosmWasm smart contract security.
 As a participant, you will review the code of several smart contracts.
 To crack the challenges you will need to spot a wide variety of dangerous security vulnerabilities.